SisyphusRex/gen-lex-algorithms/README.md

 ### Compiling
-From root directory (where you can see src and include ...) gcc -I include src/main.c src/program.c **AND ALL OTHER .C FILES** -o genlex.exe
+From root directory (where you can see src and include ...) gcc -I include src/main.c src/program.c **AND ALL OTHER .C FILES** -o myprogram.exe

 With Makefile
 From root directory, CL make

 ### Running
 From CL
-./genlex.exe

-From root directory,
-build/myprogram
+./myprogram

 ### Citations
 Irani, S. (2020).
 Discrete Mathematics. zyBooks, a Wiley Brand.